 Here you enter Halstock village.
 Two pubs used to be in the village but now no longer.
 One was call ‘Ye Quiet Woman’ referencing Saint Juthwara, as Halstock was the site for her martyrdom, featured in the Sherborne Missal (a remarkable illuminated manuscript from the Middle Ages – dated 1399 to 1407).
 She was decapitated by her brother in Judith Field, north of the village, hence why she is quiet!
 The pub sign had an image of a Saxon lady carrying her head.
 The beheading of royal wife Anne Boleyn inspired the similarly named Silent Woman at Coldharbour near Wareham.

-On the road, turn right and climb up the hill to meet a T junction.
+On the road, turn right and climb all the way up the hill to meet a T junction.
 At the top of the hill the view to the north east opens up and in the distance you can make out the large town of Yeovil.
-Turn right on the road, being mindful of traffic and after 50 metres or so, turn left onto the driveway for Lewcombe Manor.
+Turn right on the road, being mindful of traffic and after 200 metres or so, turn left onto the driveway for Lewcombe Manor.
 Continue to follow the drive all the way to the bottom, passing the manor on your right.
-Lewcombe church then appears ahead.
+Lewcombe church (St James) then appears ahead.
 Lewcombe consists of only the manor house and church; there are no other physical remains.
 The church has been recorded since 1218, rebuilt in the sixteenth century and then renovated during the eighteenth century.
 It stands isolated, circled by the stream, to the north of Lewcombe Manor which is late eighteenth century in date.
 The landscaping of the manor may have altered the remains of the settlement.

-A small church, is well off the beaten-track, and frequently missed by passers-by, strictly only accessible by this one right of way.
+The small church, is well off the beaten-track, and frequently missed by passers-by, strictly only accessible by this one right of way.
 Its choice of location is the result of a legend.
 The story goes that the villagers of East Chelborough decided to build themselves a church on Castle Hill.
 They began collecting the stone required and commenced with the construction for the day.
 That evening they retired and in the morning they returned to work.
 However, on arrival they discovered that all their stones had disappeared.
 After a long search the stones were discovered in the valley, next to the river.
 They spent the day carrying the stones back to the original site to start building again.
 But, the next morning, it had happened again, the stones returning to the same place.
 This continued for a few days until they realised that no progress was being made.
 The villagers decided to build the church where the stones were constantly found, here in the woodland, next to the stream.
 Fairies were blamed.
 This is not a stand-alone story either.
-Churches in both Folke and Holnest were also born in the same way.
+Churches in both Folke, Holnest and Winterborne Whitchurch were also born in the same way.

 Return to the Lewcombe Manor drive and make your way back, but turn left over a stile just before reaching the house.
 Cut across the field, providing you with an alternate view of Lewcombe Manor, all be it fleeting and vegetation dependent.